The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Emile Borel's apprenticeship in randomness

 However, purely mathematical achievements were only one side to the rich personality of Emile Borel.
-Very young, the latter engaged himself in an original mixture of academic, political and philosophical fight and had the strong desire of not belonging to the type of mathematicians locked in university libraries, speaking only to his peers in his ivory tower.
-Borel was always convinced that the scientist had a role to play in the society of his time, besides politicians, writers, artists and he had the strong desire of participating in such social exchanges.
+Very young, he engaged in an original mixture of academic, political and philosophical disputes, and had the strong desire not to be one of the type of mathematicians locked in university libraries, speaking only to his peers in his ivory tower.
+Borel was always convinced that the scientist had a role to play in the society of his time alongside politicians, writers, and artists, and he had the strong desire to participate in such social exchanges.
 Borel engaged himself on the social stage, especially through circles connected to the family of his talented wife Marguerite and his father-in-law, mathematician Paul Appell.
 Marguerite wrote fiction under the pen name Camille Marbo (for MARguerite BOrel); in 1913, she won the Femina prize for her novel {\it La statue voil\'ee}.
 In 1905, Borel and Marbo founded a monthly journal, the {\it Revue du Mois}, which for 10 years was a leading general intellectual outlet for the moderate French left.
-When he became a politician in the 1920s, Borel, with his Protestant radical-socialist background, passionately attached to secularism and rationalism, was a typical representative of the {\it republic of professors} as journalist Albert Thibaudet later described the 3rd Republic\cite{Thibaudet1927}.
-However, in 1905, his ambition was at first only intellectual and the {\it Revue du Mois} became his favorite place for presenting his ideas (and his friend's views) on every kind of subject.
-Let us remind besides that this aspect of Borel's personality was not always accepted by his colleagues.
-Lebesgue, in particular, who had not a great taste for the social commitments of scientists, criticized his behavior.
+When he became a politician in the 1920s, Borel, with his Protestant radical-socialist background, was passionately attached to secularism and rationalism, and was a typical representative of the {\it republic of professors} as journalist Albert Thibaudet later described the 3rd Republic\cite{Thibaudet1927}.
+However, in 1905, his ambition was at first only intellectual and the {\it Revue du Mois} became his favorite place for presenting his ideas (and his friends' views) on every kind of subject.
+Let us recall besides that this aspect of Borel's personality was not always accepted by his colleagues.
+Lebesgue, in particular, who had no great taste for the social commitments of scientists, criticized his behavior.